mixer/developer-docs/pages/01.guides/02.chat/02.ChatBot/doc.md

 }
 ```

-With authentication and connection out of the way, we just need to hook up the greet event and the `!ping` command.
+With authentication and connection out of the way, we need to hook up the greet event and the `!ping` command.
 The greet event is set up by registering an `EventHandler` for the `UserJoinEvent`.

 ```java
 //...